rabfulton/ChatGTK/README.md

 - Image generation by directly prompting image models or through function calling
 - Export conversations and documents to PDF
 - Text to Speech using what ever model and voice you choose
-- Real-time voice conversation support using OpenAI's realtime models
+- Real-time voice conversation support using OpenAI's and xAI's realtime models
 - Reasoning level adjustment for capable models
 - Tool use including music control, image generation, web search, Wolfram Alpha queries, and a read aloud tool that lets your assistant decide when to use TTS
-- Multi-provider support for OpenAI, Gemini, xAI, Perplexity, Anthropic and 3rd parties
+- Multi-provider support for Local, OpenAI, Gemini, xAI, Perplexity, Anthropic and 3rd parties

 ## Installation from AUR